liangchen98/JDCE/README.md

 * tqdm==4.64.0

 # Datasets
-CIFAR-10, CIFAR-100, STL-10 will be automatically downloaded by Pytorch.
+CIFAR-10, CIFAR-100 and STL-10 can be automatically downloaded by Pytorch.

-For ImageNet-10 and ImageNet-dogs, the description of subsets can find [here](https://github.com/Yunfan-Li/Contrastive-Clustering).
+For ImageNet-10 and ImageNet-dogs, the description of selected subsets can find [here](https://github.com/Yunfan-Li/Contrastive-Clustering).
 The folder of these two ImageNet datasets should be like this:
 ```
 Datasets
-    ├──  IMAGENET-10
+    ├──  ImageNet-10
     │   ├──data.npy
     │   ├──label.npy
-    ├──  IMAGENET-DOG
+    ├──  ImageNet-DOG
     │   ├──data.npy
     │   ├──label.npy